-Why should people stay in Torremolinos during the winter?
+Why should people stay in Torremolinos during the fall, winter, or spring?

 Torremolinos is a tourist-friendly location with a long history.
 The town became a popular place for tourists long before any of the surrounding areas took the initiative.
 Even in winter, you will never get bored with the numerous opportunities this town presents.
 From restaurants and bars to festivals and historic monuments, you will never run out of options.
 The town may be a little bit quieter in winter, but it never sleeps.

-Torremolinos experiences a typical Andalusia climate with an average temperature of 19 meter (62 feet) all year round.
+Torremolinos experiences a typical Andalusia climate with an average temperature of 19°C (66°F) all year round.
 The place experiences hot summers and mild winters, making it an ideal tourist spot.
 Many snowbirds like to spend their winter at Torremolinos to escape the harsh weather as the town can expect more than 300 sunny days all year round with little rainfall.
 It can get a bit chilly at night in peak winters so it is advisable to carry appropriate clothing.

 For more climate information visit Meteoblue